-Step 1 We understand that you will not be able to attend class from time to time.

-The participation-based iClicker marking scheme was designed to account for the occasional missed class or technical difficulty.
-Therefore, iClicker marks will not be adjusted for those reasons.
+Most students attend all lectures, but we realize that every now and then, you will not be able to attend class.
+The participation-based iClicker marking scheme is already designed to account for the occasional missed class or technical difficulty.
+So, iClicker marks will not be adjusted for those reasons.

-What happens?
-If you are unable to answer at least 50% of the iClicker questions, the value of the iClicker component (2) will automatically be shifted to the Final Exam.
-As this is done automatically, no action on your end is necessary.
+If you are unable to answer at least 70% of the iClicker questions, the value (2) of the iClicker component will automatically be shifted to the Final Exam.
+Academic considerations will be denied.